MicrosoftDocs/Devices-docs/surface/microsoft-in-region-same-unit-repair.md

 Microsoft can repair many commercial Surface devices via in-region repair facilities.
 If troubleshooting or diagnostics determine that your Surface device needs repair and is eligible for mail-in repair services, you can ship it to Microsoft for repair and return.

-To iniitiate service, open a repair request via a self-serve portal:
+To initiate service, open a repair request via a self-serve portal:

 - **Surface Management Portal:** Sign into the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **All services** > **Surface Management Portal**.
 Select **New repair request**.
 - **Microsoft Hardware Support Portal:** Sign into the [Microsoft 365 Admin Center](https://admin.microsoft.com/AdminPortal) and go to **Show all** > **Support** > **Microsoft hardware support**.
 Select **New repair request**.